Dancing with the Stars (American TV series) season 9: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges scores in charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1

 The couples had to prepare two dances (either the cha-cha-cha or foxtrot, and the salsa or Viennese waltz) dividing themselves between men and women.
 The men performed on the first night and the women on the second night.
 On the first night, the men performed either the cha-cha-cha or foxtrot, and then participated in either a salsa or Viennese waltz relay.
 The judges ranked the couples in each relay.
 On the second night, the women performed either the salsa or Viennese waltz, and then participated in either a cha-cha-cha or foxtrot relay.
 One couple was eliminated at the end of each night.
 Couples are listed in the order they performed.

 Tom DeLay was reported as having a possible stress fracture in his foot on September 15, just one week before the competition.
 However, the injury did not keep him out of the competition.
 Additionally, Mýa had to go to the hospital for stitches on September 20 after a glass shattered in her hand.
 This injury did not affect her performance.
 After the show, Debi Mazar was taken to the hospital with a torn muscle in her neck and chest.